 Blended learning creates efficiencies that free up classroom time for collaboration, experiments, demonstrations and project-based learning.
 Technology also offers powerful tools for collaboration.
 In a learner-centred model, the ability to offer ongoing and meaningful feedback is essential.
 Gaining proficiency with technology and various tools also helps students develop unique skills.

-Personal learning connects to learner’s beliefs, strengths, experiences, and passions to start from where the learner is and move forward towards the desired learning goals.
+Personal learning connects to the learner’s beliefs, strengths, experiences, and passions to start from where the learner is and move forward towards the desired learning goals.
 Learners are expected to be motivated, without opportunities to exert agency in the learning process.
 Agency comes from the power to act and requires learners to have the ability to make decisions and take ownership of their behaviours in the process.
 When challenges are presented or learners can find their own to solve, they are often more intrinsically motivated to seek answers to questions that they are genuinely interested in figuring out.
 It creates opportunities to build on the strengths of others and working together allows for new and better ideas to emerge.
 It creates opportunities for students to share their work beyond the classroom.

 Connecting students with experts, peers and other learners allows for a different level of accountability and authentic feedback than one gets from simply handing something into a teacher for a grade.
 Feedback, by nature, will unearth some things that need to improve and is not always easy to hear.
 The learner-centred method creates conditions where learners feel valued and can openly share challenges to grow and improve as a critical part of the learning process.
 It sets goals and holds others accountable for developing skills like creative thinking, complex thinking and problem-solving communication, and innovation.